|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Lemon tea is perfect for cold mornings or chilly nights.
 Of course, it's also a soothing drink if you've come down with a cold.
-The secret of the flavor is in how the tea is made, from the temperature of the water to how long the tea is left to steep.
+The secret to getting the best flavor is in how the tea is made, from the temperature of the water to how long the tea is left to steep.
 This lemon tea recipe calls for tea bags instead of loose tea, making it convenient.
-There is no need to add lemon when serving this Middle Eastern tea since the lemon juice and zest are steeped along with the tea, infusing the drink with fragrant lemon flavor.
+There is no need to add lemon when serving this Middle Eastern tea since the lemon juice and zest are steeped along with the tea bags, infusing the drink with fragrant lemon flavor.

 Any kind of plain tea can be used, but black tea is a traditional pairing with lemon; Ceylon black tea is popular in the Middle East, which is strong, rich, and bold tasting.
-If you choose to use green tea or another variety, you may want to shorten the steep time or add the tea after the first few minutes of steeping to avoid any bitterness.
-While lovely on its own, you can add honey or sugar to taste if you like a bit of sweetness.
+If you choose to use green tea or another variety, you may want to shorten the steep time or add the tea bags after the lemon has steeped for a few minutes to avoid any bitterness.
+While this lemon tea is lovely on its own, you can add honey or sugar to taste if you like a bit of sweetness.
 This recipe makes enough for four servings but is easily divided.

 Gather the ingredients.

-Add the tea bags, lemon peel, and lemon juice to a tea pot.
+Add the tea bags, lemon zest, and lemon juice to a tea pot.

 Add the boiling water.
-Allow to steep for 10 minutes.
+Allow the mixture to steep for 10 minutes.

-- You can also use loose leaf tea for this recipe.
+- You can also use a loose leaf tea for this recipe.
 If using black tea, add 1 heaping tablespoon of loose leaf tea in place of the tea bags.

 - Try adding vanilla sugar for a lovely sweet flavor.